sensiolabs/SensioGeneratorBundle/Resources/doc/commands/generate_bundle.rst

 Available Options
 -----------------

-* ``--shared``: Not recommended if you don't plan to share the bundle with other projects.
+* ``--shared``: set this option if you are creating a bundle that will be shared across several of your applications or if you are developing a third-party bundle.
+Don't set this option if you are developing a bundle that will be used solely in your application (e.g. ``AppBundle``).

 * ``--namespace``: The namespace of the bundle to create.
 The namespace should begin with a "vendor" name like your company name, your project name, or